 The fair value of the political liberties adds a dimension of substantive equality to the formal equality of the other basic liberties.
-Rawls believed that the opportunity for active and consequential participation in public affairs is critical for the self-respect of citizens in a democratic society, which is one reason why he was unusually outspoken in his calls for campaign finance reform in the United States (TJ 1999, 198; PL, 449).
-In a well-ordered society,
+Realizing the fair value of the political liberties requires that citizens who are equally talented and motivated have equal opportunities to influence politics, regardless of their class of origin.67 Rawls believed that the opportunity for active and consequential participation in public affairs is critical for the self-respect of citizens in a democratic society, which is one reason why he was unusually outspoken (for him) in his calls for campaign finance reform in the United States.68 As he says in a discussion of public reason, politics must be 'set free from the curse of money.'69 In a well-ordered society,

-Equal political liberty when assured its fair value is bound to have a profound effect on the moral quality of civic life...
-The public will to consult and to take everyone's beliefs and interests into account lays the foundation for civic friendship and shapes the ethos of political culture... [and enhances] the self-esteem and the sense of political competence of the average citizen.
-His awareness of his own worth... is confirmed in the constitution of the whole society (TJ 1999, 205).
+Equal political liberty when assured its fair value is bound to have a profound effect on the moral quality of civic life.
+Citizens' relations to one another are given a secure basis in the manifest constitution of society...
+The public will to consult and to take everyone's beliefs and interests into account lays the foundation for civic friendship and shapes the ethos of political culture... [and enhances] the self-esteem and the sense of political competence of the average